jmswaney/thesis/source/17_conclusion.md

 confocal microscopy and is compatible with long working distance objectives for imaging thick tissue samples.

-In order to rapidly stain large tissue samples, we developed eFLASH, which uses a rotating electric field and a gradually swept buffer composition to achieve whole-brain staining with conventional antibodies.
-We also present a scalable image processing pipeline for extracting meaningful biological information from such whole-brain volumetric images and use this pipeline to study eFLASH-stained mouse and marmoset tissue at single-cell resolution.
+To address the computational challenges associated with whole-brain imaging, we present a scalable image processing pipeline for extracting meaningful biological information from such whole-brain volumetric images and use this pipeline to study mouse and marmoset tissue at single-cell resolution.
 An efficient algorithm for nonrigid coregistration of whole-brain scale volumetric images based on nuclei matching is also presented.
 The nuclei-based 3D coregistration algorithm is shown to be compatible with mouse and marmoset models and allows warping of an entire mouse brain hemisphere within 6 hours.

 Building on these computational analysis tools, a multiscale phenotyping pipeline called SCOUT is presented for understanding single-cell,